fairfield-programming/eaf-linter/readme.md

 ### [Lightweight, Feature-Rich Testing Suite](https://github.com/fairfield-programming/eaf-linter/tree/master/src/tester)

 Our testing system gets as close-to-the-metal as possible.
-What this means for you is that the tests run fast, and since they run on Javascript's V8 engine, everything you expect to happen, will happen.
+What this means for you is that the tests run fast, and since they run on JavaScript's V8 engine, everything you expect to happen, will happen.
 Nothing can be simplier than writing tests for the EaF linter, its as easy as writing things in plain English.
 Don't believe me, look at the code below!

 ```javascript
 describe(`A simple test!`, () => {